 You’re not getting whisked away to any majestic landscapes like the initial trailers seemed to promote, but regardless, if you’ve been craving some vicious, up close and personal VR combat, Swordsman VR effectively whisks you away to a small arena where you get to take out your frustrations with 2020.
 The combat has an addicting nature and despite seemingly a bit easy at first, a few tweaks in the menus can have you sweating profusely as you attempt to take down warriors from the different factions.
 The enemies seem to attack differently depending on their weapons, so it’s a fun dance to learn when to attack and when to defend and I found it very easy to watch the hours tick away while working my way through Swordsman VR.
 Despite its faults, it knows how to grip you and stands right behind the titans of the genre.

 If the combat does it for you, then Swordsman VR has near unlimited replayability.
 There are plenty of weapons and armors to unlock, and the tweaks menu gives you so many options on how you want your play session to go.
 The weapons you get from bosses have unique effects too, and you can take these to the arena any time you’d like to just fight waves of enemies to your liking.
 To add to this, mods will likely appear in the game at some point as well and everyone knows how much that helped Blade and Sorcery’s rise to fame.
-The developers have also provided a pretty detailed roadmap that will see bosses being added to the arena as well as a brand new game mode set to launch this October.
+The developers at Sinn Studio Inc. have also provided a pretty detailed roadmap that will see bosses being added to the arena as well as a brand new game mode set to launch this October.
 Swordsman VR is doing everything it can to force itself into your VR rotation and I’m willing to be a bunch of players will be intrigued and satisfied by that dedication.

 Fitness Scalability- 8/10